-Before "Ar" is shown, other diagnostics will be displayed, including "TS," "r.c." (with software version number) and battery power percentage.
+Before "Ar" is shown, other diagnostics will be displayed, including the software version number and battery power percentage.
 If choosing to use auto revert, it must be activated every time the unit is turned on.
-Otherwise, the unit can only be switched from search to transmit mode manually.
+Otherwise the unit can only be switched to transmit mode manually.